mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 Handling noise and multi-mapped reads
 ----------

 So far, we have assumed an idealized scenario in which we know with certainty which gene "produced" each read.
 In reality, this is not the case.
-Sometimes, a read may align to multiple isoforms within a single gene (common), or it might align to multiple genes (common enough to affect results), or it might align imperfectly to a gene and we might wonder whether the read really was produced by that gene and the mismatch in alignment is due to a sequencing error or the read was not produced by that gene (e.g., it might be due to contamination).
+Sometimes, a read may align to multiple isoforms within a single gene (extremely common), or it might align to multiple genes (common enough to affect results), or it might align imperfectly to a gene and we might wonder whether the read really was produced by that gene and the mismatch in alignment is due to a sequencing error, or the read was not produced by that gene (it might be due to contamination).

-So how do we estimate the relative gene abundances in the real world?
-In the next post, we will discuss how this is done using statistical inference under a probabilistic model.
+So how do we estimate the relative gene abundances in the real world where we have these issues?
+In the next post, we will discuss how we estimate transcript abundances in the real world using statistical inference under a probabilistic model.